usaid-cs/yesterday-i-learned/random.md

 1. Steve Job's biological father was a Syrian Muslim.
 His adoptive father was named Jobs.
 1. [大秦](https://en.wikipedia.org/wiki/Daqin) did not refer to the [Qin dynasty](https://en.wikipedia.org/wiki/Qin_dynasty); it referred to the Roman empire.
 1. [The Tale of Two Lovers](https://en.wikipedia.org/wiki/The_Tale_of_Two_Lovers), an erotic novel, was written by Pope Pius II.
 It was reportedly a popular best-seller.
-1. Only a fool would look at fool.com/fool.ca.
-On the 24th: ["Why Home Capital Group Inc is the Stock of the Year"](http://www.fool.ca/2017/04/24/why-home-capital-group-inc-is-the-stock-of-the-year/).
-On the 26th: Home Capital Group Inc drops by 60%+.
 1. ["La gente esta muy loca"](https://www.youtube.com/watch?v=3wlUPf9PZpY) means "(The) people are (very) crazy" in Spanish.
 1. [Adrian Holovaty](http://www.holovaty.com/) added the line ["Thanks for checking it out."](https://github.com/django/django/commit/226acf35c84b379aa2e3c3b4672c18c61e3a8114) to the django/django repo.
 1. The term "wet nap" might have come from [Wet Nap the product](http://wetnap.com/), like [Wite-Out](https://en.wikipedia.org/wiki/Wite-Out) the product.